zcai2672/apigee-edgemicro-docker/README.md

 You will need to a Google Cloud platform Account for this option.
 A local Kubernetes installation might also work but has not been tested at this stage.

 1. Login to your GCP console, create your Kubernetes cluster under Kubernetes Engine.

-2. Open a terminal from your Kubernetes cluster and do the following:

-    * Install Edge microgateway
-    ```npm install -g edgemicro```
-    * Initialize Edge microgateway
-    ```edgemicro init```
-    * Configure Edge microgateway
-    ```edgemicro configure -o "your-orgname" -e "your-envname" -u "your-username"``` when the configuration is successful, you will see the key and secret credentials displayed, save it to a note for later use.
-    NOTE: OPDK users should use "edgemicro private configure".

-    At the end of a successful configuration, you will see a file in the ~/.edgemicro/{org}-{env}-config.yaml as well as a key and secret.
-The key maps to EDGEMICRO_KEY and the secret maps to EDGEMICRO_SECRET in the following section.

 2. Run the following command to clone the Microgate way project
 ```git clone https://github.com/zcai2672/apigee-edgemicro-docker.git```